QUDS DAY: Palestine and Donbass--two peoples suffering under a similar occupation

 The hero of South Africa, President Nelson Mandela once said, “We know too well that our freedom is incomplete without the freedom of the Palestinians”.
 The same can now be said in respect of Donbass and Palestine.

-Donbass and Palestine face similar challenges, similar injustices but most importantly strive for a similar goal.
+Donbass and Palestine face similar challenges, similar injustices but most importantly they strive for a similar goal.

 What is the goal?
 In a word: freedom.